marcopiovanello/marcopiovanello/README.md

-I can't not use Go.
+I can't do without using Go.

-Good and reliable code is stupid code.
+Good and reliable code is boring and silly code.
 Buggy and unreliable code is mostly overabstracted code.

 Strive for semplicity, avoid business-entrprise-corporate code.